Brigada Antiteroristă: History

 The unit was established on December 15, 1977 under the name of Unitatea Specială de Luptă Antiteroristă (Special Counter-terrorism Unit, USLA) as a result of the emergence of terrorist threats that were directly or indirectly aimed at Romania.

 USLA confronted attempts by members or sympathizers of different terrorist organizations to enter Romania.
 These organizations did not limit themselves to precursory acts of preparing violent actions, but they also tried to organize terrorist attacks, the targets generally being foreign official representatives in Bucharest.

 On May 26, 1985, two Arab terrorists placed explosive devices under the cars belonging to Syrian students' leaders, in the Grozăvești Campus parking lot in Bucharest.
 Two USLA officers were killed by the blast of the device while trying to defuse it.
 USLA units were involved in the violent crackdown of anti-communist demonstrations during the Romanian Revolution of 1989.

 On December 24, 1989, the USLA was called upon by the new Defence Minister Nicolae Militaru to protect the site of the Ministry of Defence from alleged terrorist attacks.
 The tanks guarding the site opened fire and killed eight officers, while the other six survivors were arrested and one fled.
 This deadly hoax was used by the new authorities to claim that the terrorist threat really existed.

 On the December 26, 1989, the USLA was attached to the Romanian Ministry of Defence.
 On July 1, 1990, the name of the unit was changed to Brigada Antiteroristă and incorporated into the newly created Romanian Intelligence Service (SRI).
 On August 20, 1991, four Sikh terrorists attempted to assassinate the Indian ambassador while he walked with his wife on the Aviatorilor Boulevard in Bucharest.
 The quick intervention of anti-terrorist officers guarding the ambassador resulted in failure for the terrorists: one was killed on the spot, another was captured, the third was injured, and the fourth person vanished.
 The criminal investigation revealed that the four terrorists belonged to an Indian Sikh terrorist group.
+In November of 2014, President Traian Basescu conferred the National Order "Faithful Service" - in the rank of Knight to the Battle Flag of the Anti-Terrorist Brigade to show his appreciation for the unit's work in combating terrorism and their professionalism.

+In January 2015, the SRI Control Parliamentary Committee requested a check be done on the Romanian Intelligence Service's (SRI) anti-terrorist brigade and at the Cyber center during the upcoming period to see the agency's response to terrorist attacks and cyber incidents.
+The committee indicated that, compared to 2013, the number of cyber attacks terrorism incidents in the country had greatly increased.
+They wanted to make sure the agency was capable of effectively addressing these threats.

+The Brigada Antiteroristă participated in the 14th Annual Warrior Competition (14AWC) and earned first place for the fourth event in the competition, called steel arrow, which was a sniper challenge.